If you’ve been tasked with putting together a team to develop your company’s mobile app, you have a few roads to explore.

 In my experience as an agency owner, and in talking with other agency owners, you will be hard pressed to find a project possible with a starting budget under $15K (and that is low).
 Remember, you’re getting a team, and a lot more.

-If you are working with a $10K plus budget it would be worthwhile to reach out to an agency that is the right fit for your needs.
+If you are working with a $10K plus budget it would be worthwhile to reach out to an agency, tell them about your project and see if it might be a good fit.

 2. The Value of an Agency

-The value of working with an agency will be experienced by companies that want the team, and their expertise.
-A company that sees the value of expert consulting, strategic planning, a custom branded and well thought out user interface, a long term partner for future updates, and so on.
+The value of working with an app development agency will be experienced by companies that want the team, and their expertise.
+A company that sees the value of expert consulting, strategic planning, a custom branded and well thought out design, a long term partner for future updates, and so on.

 3. Your Timeline